Mike Haridopolos: Political career

 In 2000, Haridopolos won an open seat in the Florida House, after winning a six-way Republican primary by over 30 percentage points and later won the November general election 65-35%.
-As a House freshman, he was recognized as an early leader.
 He won the 2002 Republican primary following re-apportionment with over 82% of the vote and was re-elected to the Florida House with 79% of the vote in the general election.

-In January 2003, State Senator Howard Futch passed away and special election was called in order to elect a new senator.
-Haridopolos won the Republican Party primary with 84% of the vote and won 63% of the vote in the general election to win the remainder of the four-year senate term.
-By 2006 many predicted he would be the Lieutenant Governor of Florida as the running mate of Republican nominee Charlie Crist.
+In January 2003, State Senator Howard Futch died, and a special election was called in order to elect a new senator.
+Haridopolos won the Republican Party primary with 84% of the vote, and he won 63% of the vote in the general election to win the remainder of the four-year senate term.

-In 2008 Haridopolos turned down higher office when he passed on an open Congressional race with the retirement of Congressman Dave Weldon.
-Weldon and others asked Haridopolos to run, including the eventual nominee and now Congressman Bill Posey.
-Posey stated he would have endorsed Haridopolos if he had sought the seat.
-Haridopolos endorsed Posey, and Posey went on to easily win both the Republican primary and General Election in 2008.
-Haridopolos said he wanted to focus on his likely role as Senate President and continue his push to make the Florida Senate more conservative.
+In 2008, Haridopolos passed on an open Congressional race with the retirement of Congressman Dave Weldon.
+Weldon and others asked Haridopolos to run, including the eventual nominee, Bill Posey.
+Haridopolos endorsed Posey.
+Posey went on to win both the Republican primary and general election.
+Haridopolos said that he wanted to focus on his likely role as Senate President and continue his push to make the Florida Senate more conservative.

-In both 2006 and 2010 Haridopolos was re-elected without opposition to the Florida Senate.
+In both 2006 and 2010, Haridopolos was re-elected without opposition to the Florida Senate.
 Haridopolos actively supported conservative candidates throughout the state in the 2006, 2008, and 2010 election cycles.
-In the Florida Senate Haridopolos served as Majority Whip from 2006–2008 and by 2009 was elected to be President of the Senate by his senate colleagues.
-Haridopolos was sworn in as Senate President on November 16, 2010, for a two-year term.
+In the Florida Senate, Haridopolos served as Majority Whip from 2006 to 2008 and, in 2009, was elected President of the Senate.
+He was sworn in as Senate President on November 16, 2010, for a two-year term.
 He presided over the largest Republican majority (28-12) since Reconstruction.
 Before being sworn in, Haridopolos made headlines when he removed the doors from his Senate office, making a pledge to be transparent and accessible during his term as President.